 Pupils from all years are encouraged to offer feedback to departments through ‘Pupil Voice’.
 Some departments are now using online means to collate and share data in order that the school can enhance current teaching and learning practices.

 Liturgy forms a central part of our community life and thus pupils are encouraged to develop and enhance St Richard’s spiritual life through the election of ‘Liturgy Reps’ (representatives).
 Liturgy Reps work with their form tutors and peers to decorate classrooms and display boards appropriately for the liturgical season (e.g. Advent, Christmas, Easter) and bring a strong sense of spirituality to all areas of the school.
-Each year, a Liturgy Captain and Deputy have been elected to support the Lay Chaplain, Jo, in strengthening all aspects of liturgical life.
+Each year, a Liturgy Captain and Deputy are elected to support the Lay Chaplain, Jo, in strengthening all aspects of liturgical life.

 TA Co-ordinators carry out termly surveys with pupils of SEN to ensure their voice is heard and their experiences are enriched.